morganbengtsson/dungeon/report/report.rst

 This is a report for the final project in the course Procedural methods for images, TNM022 at Linköping university.

 Procedural methods for generating content for games is an attractive subject.
 Done right it can help to give the appearance of very big game world, without to much work regarding modeling and texturing.
 There are different routes to take when doing things procedurally.
 Either everything is fully procedural.
 Within the realm of 3D graphics meaning that, from each vertex in the models to every pixel in the textures are generated from mathematical functions.
 Another option is to combine procedural methods with manually made building blocks.
 This is the approach taken in this work, where predefined components are used with adjustable parameters to affect their appearance.
-Procedural methods can then be used to adjust the parameters.
-Also to choose what components are created, where they are placed, how many and so forth.
+Procedural methods can then be used to adjust those parameters.
+Furthermore also to choose what components are created, where they are placed, how many and so forth.
 This approach is often called shape algebra or procedural modeling.
-In this work theese ideas are used to generate a dungeon, inspired from old games such as Daggerfall.
+In this work theese ideas are used to generate a dungeon, inspired from old games such as Daggerfall_.

 .. figure:: daggerfall.jpg
    :width: 70%
    :align: center
    :name: daggerfall

-   A dungeon from the old game Daggerfall (excuse the pixels).
+   A dungeon from the old game Daggerfall.

 Noise
 -----
 The mathematical functions used for generating values are arbitrary.
 Though in this work mainly noise functions are used.
 An inportant property of them is that they are deterministic, meaning that the same input values will always generate the same output.
 Hence with the same input the exact same dungeon will be generated again in the end.
 This is important for games, since if the player comes back to a location, the same geometry should be present.
 Noise is also artistically pleasant for creating sense of randomness, while the predefined components gives a sense of structure.
-Further are two important noise methods described.
+Two important noise methods described are described further.

 simplex_int_ is a method that generates deterministic random values within a defined range.
 Three dimensional inputs are most often used, though others types are supported.